juanjocarin/W205-Storing-and-Retrieving-Data/CODE.md

     create_census_datafile(data1[1:], seriesDescList[i], i)
 ```

-### census2.py (Alternative version, generates a single text file with each variable in a column, using pandas)
+### census2.py (generates a single text file with each variable in a column, using pandas -- used in setup2_indeed.sh)

 ```python
 #import urllib3.request as request